Equivariant Structure on Smash Powers: Equivariant Cellular Filtrations of Smash Powers

-When $X$ is $G$-free it will follow from the construction that all the attaching maps are \(\gml(G,X)\)-cofibrations between induced regular \(\gml(G,X))\)-cofibrant $G \ltimes \lie^X$-spectra. \oko{}{This allows us to calculate the geometric fixed points of $\Lambda_X(A)$ along the lines of \ref{geomsmashsemifree}.} Our methods are inspired by \cite[3.10.1]{Kro}, where a similar filtration is given for the case that $X = G = C_q$ a finite cyclic group.
+When $X$ is $G$-free it will follow from the construction that all the attaching maps are \(\gml(G,X)\)-cofibrations between induced regular \(\gml(G,X)\)-cofibrant $G \ltimes \lie^X$-spectra.
+Our methods are inspired by \cite[3.10.1]{Kro}, where a similar filtration is given for the case that $X = G = C_q$ a finite cyclic group.